1-off/ChatGPT4-discord-bot/README.md

 The script logs its activities to two different log files: "bot.log" for bot-related errors, and "blocked.log" for messages that contain banned words.

-## ChatGPT3
+## ChatGPT4
-In order to analyze the sentence and the image you will need to import your own set of credensials.
+In order to analyze the sentence and the image with chatgpt4 multi-modal, you will need to import your own set of credensials.